Jersey-variant British passport

 The Jersey-variant British passport is a type of British passport issued in the British Crown dependency of Jersey by the Passport Office in St Helier.

 Jersey-variant British passports are full British passports and are simply an alternative design used by the Jersey passport authorities to distinguish passports issued by the island.
-As such, they can theoretically be issued to any British citizens, however in practice are only issued to British citizens connected to Jersey.
+As such, they can theoretically be issued to any British citizens.
+However, in practice they are only issued to British citizens connected to Jersey.

 Eligibility

 The Passport Office of the Jersey Government issues British passports only to British citizens living in the Channel Islands, the United Kingdom or the Isle of Man who have a connection to Jersey—e.g. were born, or live in Jersey or are a child born outside Jersey to parents born in Jersey.

 Applicants cannot be physically abroad at the time of application.

 Endorsements

 Jersey-variant British passports before 2020 may have an observation included to the following effect:

 Under Protocol 3 of the UK's EU accession treaty, some British citizens connected to Jersey had Channel Islander status.
 Channel Islanders were not able to benefit from free movement rights (of people and services) in the EU outside the UK (they could in Ireland due to Common Travel Area rights).

 A Channel Islander was everyone who was a British citizen only because they, their parent or their grandparent was born, adopted, naturalised or registered in Jersey.
 It did not include British citizens who had a parent or grandparent who was born, adopted, naturalised or registered as a British citizen in the UK.
 Channel Islanders would lose their status if they lived in the UK for five years.
 Immigrants to Jersey, including EEA nationals who otherwise had EU citizenship, who naturalised or registered as British citizens in Jersey, as well as anyone who gets British citizenship from them by descent, also had Channel Islander status.

 After Brexit, no British citizens were able to exercise freedom of movement rights, so Channel Islander status and the associated passport observation ceased to be used from 1 January 2021.